 Sir Thomas Herbert’s House

 Also located on Pavement is one of York’s most beautiful Tudor buildings.
 Sir Thomas Herbert was born in the house in 1606.
 A traveler and adventurer, he eventually was appointed to the Governorship of the Merchant Adventurers’ Company.
 The building has gone through some changes during my time living in York.
-The first photo is from 2016, when it was home to Jones, and the premises sat empty for some time.
-But now the building is home to the York Gin shop!
+When I first moved to York in 2016, it was home to a shop called Jones, and then the premises sat empty for some time.
+Now the building is home to the York Gin shop!

 Precentor’s Court

-As you walk down High Petergate, you’ll notice a small entrance next to the appropriately-named Hole in the Wall pub.
+As you walk down High Petergate, you’ll notice a small entrance next to the appropriately named Hole in the Wall pub.
 Follow it through, and you’ll be treated to this stunning view of York Minster.
 It still manages to take my breath away, every single time.
+This is my favorite photo spot in all of York.

 Coffee Yard

 This is the longest snickelway in York, cutting from Grape Lane to Stonegate.
 The best part is that it takes you through Barley Hall, the medieval house (now a museum), and you can even see inside!
+It’s also a good way to get away from the crowds on Low Petergate and Stonegate.
 Warning: if you’re tall, you might have to duck to get in!

 Norman Court

 I’d only ever been through here for drinks in the evening, so I was a bit surprised to see just how cute this courtyard is!
 It’s located right off Grape Lane, and home to a few independent shops and businesses.
-This will be an Instagram hotspot soon enough, I’m sure!
+This is definitely an underrated Instagram spot in York!

 York Medical Society Gardens